ARWNI2S/TheCorporateWars/tcw-draft/gameplay/players.md

 ### Corporations as characters

-In The Corporate Wars, players do not embody individuals but entire corporations: living entities combining economic power, political influence, and strategic ambition.
+In **The Corporate Wars**, players do not embody individuals but entire corporations: living entities combining economic power, political influence, and strategic ambition.

 {% hint style="info" %}
 From the moment of creation, each corporation defines its identity through initial operating licenses, choosing a role on the vast galactic stage.